rsmp-nordic/rsmp_validator/docs/pages/architecture.md

 ---
 layout: page
-title: Architecture
+title: How it Works
 permalink: /architecture/
-nav_order: 1
+nav_order: 2
 ---

-# Architecture
+# How it Works
 The RSMP Validator is a command-line tool for validating RSMP implementations.
-It's based on RSpec and tests comes with a suite of tests written in the Ruby language.
+It's based on RSpec with tests written in the Ruby language.

+The `rsmp` gem is used to handle RSMP communication.

 The validator performs integration testing, not unit testing.
-Because it's testing external systems, the equipment is not guaranteed to be in the same state every time you run a test.
-Most tests therefore start be resetting certain settings in the equipment.
+The equipment, you test is not guaranteed to be in the same state every time you run a test.
+Most tests therefore start be resetting certain settings in the equipment to a a known state.

-## Overview
+## Flow
-The RSMP Validator is based on RSpec, a testing framework written in Ruby.
-It uses the `rsmp` gem to handle RSMP communication.
+The RSMP Validator consists of RSpec, the individual tests and some some helper classes.

-The validator includes helper classes that provide an interface to the local RSMP supervisor.
-This local supervisor can in turn be used to exchange message with the remote RSMP site.
+Then you run tests, a local RSMP supervisor is started, to communicate with the site you're testing.
+The helper classes provide an interface to the supervisor.
+This local supervisor can in turn be used to exchange message with the remote  site you're testing.

 ![Overview]({{ site.baseurl }}/assets/images/flow.png "RSMP Validator Flow")

 1. Testing is initiated with the `rspec` command.
 RSpec runs each tests, one after the other.
 2. The test uses a helper to wait for the site to connect.
 The helper will start the local RSMP supervisor if it's not already running.